cobbzilla/s3s3mirror/README.md

 An object will be copied if and only if at least one of the following holds true:

 * The object does not exist in the destination bucket.
+* The "sync strategy" triggers (by default uses the Etag sync strategy)
-* The size or ETag of the object in the destination bucket are different from the size/ETag in the source bucket.
+    * Etag Strategy (Default): If the size or Etags don't match between the source and destination bucket.
+    * Size Strategy: If the sizes don't match between the source and destination bucket.
+    * Size and Last Modified Strategy: If the source and destination objects have a different size, or the source bucket object has a more recent last modified date.

 When copying, the source metadata and ACL lists are also copied to the destination object.